Taylor Swift surprises fans with another album due tonight

 Taylor revealed the track list for the 15-song new album and noted that some of the guests are Haim, The National and Bon Iver.
 She turns 31 on Sunday.

-“Folklore” enjoyed three separate visits to No. 1 on the Billboard 200 chart and became the first album to sell a million copies in the U.S. in 2020.
+“Folklore,” released this summer, enjoyed three separate visits to No. 1 on the Billboard 200 chart and became the first album to sell a million copies in the U.S. in 2020.

+On Instagram, Swift said working on “Folklore” was different than her previous albums and she just kept writing songs.
+“I felt less like I was departing and more like I was returning.
+I loved the escapism I found in these imaginary/not imaginary tales,” she wrote.

+“I loved the ways you welcomed the dreamscapes and tragedies and epic tales of love lost and found into your lives.
+So I just kept writing them.”